HBoyd255/implementing-gtd/Todoist/implementing-gtd-in-todoist.md

 during working hours.
 I found that this was only really applicable to calls, and errands, which are already covered, so adding this label would just create more clutter.

+## Agendas

+I'm still on the fence about how to implement the `Agendas` section, There are two ways I could do this:

+### Agendas as Labels

+In the Guide, for method 2, it suggests creating a single label titled `Agendas`, This would then be used to store tasks that need to be discussed with others.
+This, however, does not do anything to separate the tasks by person.
+I could address this by creating a label for each person, for example, `Agendas_Will`, but this would clutter up the labels section.

+### Agendas as Projects

+Alternatively, I could store a project titled `Agendas`, and then create a subproject for each person I need to discuss tasks with.
+This would allow me to separate the tasks by person.
+The downside to this is that it pulls the task out of the main project.
+This could lead to tasks being forgotten about, but it shouldn't be an issue if the weekly review is done correctly.

+For now, I'm going to go store Agendas as labels, but if it becomes too cluttered, I will switch to projects.